janyksteenbeek/dnsmanager-ip-mover/README.md

 # dnsmanager-migrator
-Migrate all your A-records from your old IP to a new IP address
+Migrate all your A-records from your old IP to a new IP address.

 ## How to run
 Make sure you have filled in all the right details in the `migrator.php` file (`APP-ID`, `APP-KEY`, `$oldIp` and `$newIp`).